666junyichen/666junyichen/README.md

 ## Hi there 👋
+I’m looking for help with a multimedia retrieval application assignment. :(

 <!--
 **666junyichen/666junyichen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.